Skip to content

 • Timeout (in seconds): if the LDAP provider does not receive an LDAP response within the specified period, it aborts the read attempt.

-5. Under the Attributes section, specify the following fields:
+4. Under the Attributes section, specify the following fields:

 • Login attribute: the login name under which a user logs in and is authenticated.

-• Firstname attribute: Attribute for first name.
+• Firstname attribute: attribute for first name.

-• Lastname attribute: Attribute for last name.
+• Lastname attribute: attribute for last name.

-• Email attribute: Attribute for email address.
+• Email attribute: attribute for email.

-6. Click CREATE.
+5. Click CREATE.

 Delete an authentication mode

-3. Click the trash bin icon next to the authentication mode you want to delete.
+2. Click the trash bin icon next to the authentication mode you want to delete.

-4. When prompted, click OK confirming that you want to delete the authentication mode.
+3. When prompted, click OK confirming that you want to delete the authentication mode.

 Instance Certificates